ci-ke/venv-fix/README.md

 VENV_PYTHON_PATH can be absolute or relative path of the python interpreter executable.

-OLD_VENV_NAME is not required if the virtual environment name has no change, you can check the old name from activate scripts.
+OLD_VENV_NAME is not required because venvfix can automatically dectect it, but you can provide the old name manually if auto detection could not work properly.